afcarl/CoreNLP.lua/README.md

 ### My document fails to annotate

-If this happens on the Lua end and not on the Java end, please find an issue because this is likely a bug.
+If this happens on the Lua end and not on the Java end, please file an issue because this is likely a bug.

 If this happens on the Java end (eg. you see an exception in the Java server), this is most likely because your document's encoding is not acceptable.